microsoft/onefuzz/docs/declarative-templates.md

 )
 ```

-## Differences from existing templates
+## Differences from Existing Templates

 * Declaratively specifying the allowed values for enums, such as StatsFormat,
   is not supported.
 Fields must currently use Str, which evaluates to Enum